Patagonia Camp

 Castles & Caves – South West France

 Coming up for air, explore one or more of the castles on the Dordogne River including Beynac and Castlenaud constructed by an English and another by a French king.
+This makes for a nice contrast during a week”s visit – some for the outside and some time for the underside.

 All year, the story of local cuisine is world renowned: oysters, foi gras, walnuts, prunes and fine local wines pair with duck, pumpkin, a fresh salad or special dessert!
 Try it all!